 So what is IN my homemade toothpaste?

-Coconut oil which has antibacterial properties that help keep your mouth clean. (where to find coconut products)
+Coconut oil which has antibacterial properties that help keep your mouth clean.

 Bentonite clay which is a polishing cleanser with antibacterial properties that has been used for centuries to promote digestive health.
 It’s also been known to help remineralize the teeth.
 (Like this.)

 Real sea salt which helps to gently scrub teeth and also has some antibacterial properties.
+(Like this)

 Peppermint essential oil which add that minty freshness that so many people have come to love about commercial toothpastes.
+(Learn how to get my favorite essential oils at wholesale prices here.)

 And just a little filtered water to make it a texture that you like.
 That’s it!
 I’ve been using it for well over a year and my teeth are great.
-(Like this.)

 4 Tbs Coconut Oil